neelsmith/greek102/docs/syllabus/grades/index.md

 In-class assessments will always be announced ahead of time, and we will always do at least one practice version together at least one class before we have a graded in-class assessment.

-In-class assessments receive a grade of 0 or 1.
-You earn a grade of 1 if all answers are correct.
+In-class assessments earn up to two points, one point for completing the assessment, and a second point if all answers are correct.
 You may retake these assessments as often as you like up until the deadline for retakes.
 You may not retake an assessment that you have missed for an unexcused class absence.

-The total points you can earn in this category are 10 for vocabulary assessments and 8 for language assessments.
+The total points you can earn in this category are 20 for vocabulary assessments and 16 for language assessments.

 ## CBL lab